aasthaanand123/APIassignment/ReadMe.md

-# API INTEGRATION WITH CLIENT SIDE
+# API INTEGRATION WITH CLIENT

 ### 1. Used server side proxy to overcome cors limitations for browser interaction